|Growth Moderates in Third Quarter

 Worcester Economic Outlook

-Looking forward, the WEI is expected to continue its above trend growth in the coming months.
+Over the coming six months the WEI is expected to continue to grow but at a slower rate than the previous two quarters.
 Based on the recent path of the WEI as well as four leading indicators of the national economy, the WEI is expected to grow by 2-3% through the first quarter of 2015.
 Table 2 shows the September six-month forecast to be 2.0%, while the average of the July, August, & September forecasts is 3.0%.

-In order to summarize the information provided by the local leading indicators a diffusion index is calculated.
+In order to combine the information provided by the local leading indicators, a six-month diffusion index is calculated.
 A diffusion index summarizes how many of the leading indicators are providing positive signals of the direction of the economy.[viii]
 The maximum value that a diffusion index can take on is 100.
 A diffusion index above 50 suggests a growing economy, while an index of less than 50 indicates the leading indicators are on balance pessimistic.
-After being at or above 50 for all of 2013, the 6-month diffusion index of the four local indicators fell to 25 in January 2014 before moving to 50 in February and March, providing a neutral signal on the direction of the economy.
-As discussed above, initial unemployment claims (MA) and online help-wanted ads have been providing a positive signal while new business incorporations, and the value of building permits declining in recent months.
-Local data series can be very volatile over short periods of time and therefore it is important assess the diffusion index over several months or quarters.
+The six-month diffusion index of the four local indicators, which was 100 in May, June and July fell to 62.5 in August and then to only 25 in September.
+A single month falling below 50 is not enough to indicate the economy is in decline.
+Local data series can be very volatile over short periods of time and therefore it is important to assess the diffusion index over several months or quarters.
 Note in Figure 2 the diffusion index fell below 50 in July 2012 and January 2014 before bouncing back above 50 in the following months.
 If the diffusion index remains below 50 through the fourth quarter of 2014, that would be a signal of a downturn in the economy.
 So while the forecast for the WEI is for continued growth, the local leading indicators are currently not providing a strong signal on the direction of the economy.

-The next Worcester Economic Indicators report will be issued in early August 2014.
-Additional information about this project is available at:
+The next Worcester Economic Indicators report will be issued in early February 2015.

 Thomas White, Ph.D.